nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 The pattern itself is fairly easy to follow.
 It suggests you be an intermediate crocheter and I agree.
 There were a couple of places I had to re-read to make sure I understood, but all-in-all I don't think I deviated far from the pattern besides the modifications I made for length and sizing.

-The one thing I would actually critique is the lack of photos.
+The real critique I have is the lack of photos.
 There are only 3 showing the process- e.g. where to attach the yarn to start the sleeves- and 2 of them are practically the same image.
 It's the front and back in the same stage of completion.
 For almost $10 I would like more photos detailing what each stage should look like and directions you'll be crocheting since there is a lot of detaching and reattaching.

 ## Mods